Take advantage of swiping anywhere and get exclusive perks.

-You can contact Mastercard’s customer service team at 1-800-627-8372 to help you with the reporting of lost or stolen cards and it can provide emergency replacement cards and cash advances.
-It can also help you find the nearest Mastercard ATM and it provide information related to your account.
+You can contact Mastercard’s customer service team at 800-627-8372 to help you with the reporting of lost or stolen cards and it can provide emergency replacement cards and cash advances.
+It can also help you find the nearest Mastercard ATM and it provides information related to your account.

 When you use your Mastercard overseas, you don’t have to worry about making confusing currency conversion calculations because it pays the merchant in the local currency and bills you in USD.